FredKSchott/snowpack/www/_template/getting-started.md

   </body>
 ```

-> 💡 Tip: Snowpack detects the files in `index.html` for processing

 Check your console on your Snowpack site.
 You should see "Hello World!"
 Try making a change to the module.
 Snowpack will rebuild that module without rebuilding the rest of your code.
 Snowpack builds **every file individually and caches it indefinitely.** Your development environment will never build a file more than once and your browser will never download a file twice (until it changes).
-This is the real power of unbundled development.
+This is the real power of unbundled development, and the secret behind what makes Snowpack so fast.

 IMAGE: Gif showing the code next to the project running in the browser.
 On save the console shows "Hello World!".
 On edit and save of the `hello-world.js` file to be "Hello everyone!" instead, that instantly shows in the browser console.